-Don't Let Your Business Be A Sitting Duck - Discover What You Can Do To Help Protect Your Business.
+Don't Let Your Company Be A Sitting Duck

-Your Opportunity To Join Us And Hear From Hampshire Constabulary, Cyber Protect Team And Discover:
+Your Opportunity To Join Us And Hear From Hampshire Constabulary - Digital Intelligence and Investigation And Discover:

-- Important steps that businesses should be taking to keep documents safe; throughout the life cycle of the document.
-This is of even more significance since the recent legislative changes took place on the 25th May.
+- Important steps that businesses and charities should be taking to keep data safe; This is of even more significance since the GDPR legislative changes that took place on the 25th May 2018.

 - Why organised crime has shifted its focus to small and medium enterprises, where the profits are greater and the risks of being caught are much lower.